 Like we’ve already said, four-ball golf is one of the fan’s favorite formats for competitions, but why is it so enjoyable to watch?

 Well, it’s mainly because the format itself encourages risk-taking and ambitious plays.

 For example, the last player to act on a hole will know exactly how many strokes they need to improve their team’s score or beat the other team.

 This often means there’s no point in playing it safe and getting a worse score than your partner.
 Therefore, the player is encouraged to make some pretty ambitious shots to try to score birdies and eagles.

 Another reason this format is fun to watch is because it means every shot counts.
 The last player to act in the hole could end up being the difference between winning and losing.

-In terms of basic golfing techniques and abilities, 4 ball is no more difficult than playing a regular game of solo golf.
+In terms of basic golfing techniques and abilities, four-ball is no more difficult than playing a regular game of solo golf.

-The only difference is that 4 ball players at the professional level need to be better at the more complex, risky shots to try to outscore their teammate.
+The only difference is that four-ball players at the professional level need to be better at the more complex, risky shots to try to outscore their teammate.

-The only other difference in terms of the skill sets required for 4 ball and regular golf is in terms of strategy.
+The only other difference in terms of the skill sets required for four-ball and regular golf is in terms of strategy.